Using a credit card abroad

 Credit cards are very useful when you’re abroad or travelling.
 You can use them just as you would at home as a way of paying for things.
 Plus, if you need to, you can take out a cash transaction at an ATM or use to obtain local currency.

-- At Lloyds Bank you don’t need to tell us in advance about where and when you’re going (this may vary depending on your credit card provider).
+- At Lloyds you don’t need to tell us in advance about where and when you’re going (this may vary depending on your credit card provider).
+Be aware that our fraud and security systems may still stop payments you are making while abroad if they suspect they may be fraudulent.

 - In case of any travel emergencies, it’s worth bringing a few different ways to pay.

-- You might pay foreign transaction fees for using your credit card abroad
+- You might pay non-sterling purchase fees for using your card abroad.

 Understanding the cost of using your credit card abroad